Skip to main content

 • extra sensitive to what they think is criticism

-• crying for no real reason, being upset out of proportion to actual events, can’t be reasoned with or consoled when upset
+• crying for no real reason, being overly upset in situations, can’t be reasoned with or consoled when upset

-• extremely high levels of anxiety that interferes with their ability to make sense of a situation
+• extremely high level of anxiety that makes it difficult to make sense of a situation

-• easily frustrated or discouraged, tasks seem much more difficult than for a typical child
+• easily frustrated or discouraged, tasks seem much harder than for most children

-The differences in behaviour at home and at school can be dramatic.
-It is hard to predict how a child will react to the stresses of schoolwork, classroom noise, and travelling between classes and activities.
+It is difficult to predict how a child will react to the stresses of schoolwork, classroom noise, and going between classes and activities.
 Over time, symptoms may get worse if the child is not treated or new problems develop.

-If a child or youth still has trouble learning after their bipolar disorder is treated, they may need to be tested for a learning disability.
+A child or youth may need to be assessed for a learning disability or ADHD if they still have trouble learning after their bipolar disorder is treated.
 A child that doesn't want to go to school may also have a learning disability.

 What can be done?

-Before the evaluation, it will help to take daily notes of the child or youth’s:
+Before the evaluation, it will help to make daily notes of the child or youth’s:

-• mood, particularly highlighting any patterns of mood changes
+• mood, especially any patterns of mood changes

-• behaviour in different settings, such as at home, school, in extracurricular activities, and with peers
+• behaviour in different places, such as at home, school, activities, and with peers

 • sleep patterns